T0mexX/hugo-sep/README.md

 &nbsp;
 ###### Coverage Result Before Improvements
-By running our own branch coverage tool we have evaluated the branch coverage to 0/3 (0%) for both the functions.
+By running our own branch coverage tool and the built-in go tools, we have evaluated the branch coverage and the statement coverage to 0/3 (0%) for both the functions:
-&nbsp;

 ![](readme_images/marco_string.png)
-&nbsp;
-By running the built-in go tools, we check the statement coverage of the function  `InSlice`  and `InSliceEqualFold`.

 ![](readme_images/marco_statement_cover.png)